voc/voctomix/doc/voctocore/index.rst

    python3 -m voctocore -i /path/to/config.ini

-See :doc:`running` for all command-line options and :doc:`configuration` for the full configuration reference.
+See :doc:`../man/voctocore` for all command-line options and :doc:`configuration` for the full configuration reference.